Layer

 BaseLayer.__len__

-An int representing number of glyphs in the layer. ::.
+Return the number of glyphs in the layer.

 BaseLayer.keys

-Get a list of all glyphs in the layer. ::.
+Get the names of all glyphs in the layer.

 BaseLayer.__iter__